 It can take several months to complete a foreclosure, but you must act at once.
 Lenders are more willing to negotiate a loan modification when they are approached in the early stages of the process.

 If you are at risk of losing your home through foreclosure, contact our firm immediately.
+Our attorneys have helped clients just like you employ successful foreclosure defense measures.
 We can evaluate your situation and recommend the most effective strategy possible.

 Our team of bankruptcy attorneys at Ast & Schmidt, P.C. can take the right actions to help you achieve relief from crushing debt.
 We promise you, there is a light at the end of the tunnel.